str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 > 3. The above are just to keep your results consistent with our test cases.
 > 4. You can access all the neighbors of a given node by calling `graph[node]`, or `graph.neighbors(node)` ONLY.
 > 5. You can access the weight of an edge using: `graph.get_edge_weight(node_1, node_2)`.
 Not using this method will result in your explored nodes count being higher than it should be.
-> 6. You can access the (x, y) position of a node use: `graph.node[n]['pos']`.
-You will need this for calculating the heuristic distance.
-> 7. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.
+> 6. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.

 #### Exercise 2: Bidirectional A* search